• Colorectal Cancer Info MAIN MENU

 In addition to colonoscopy, a variety of screening methods exists to determine whether an individual has a precancerous condition or cancer, though these tests have different sensitivities.

-The stool DNA test from Cologuard can detect evidence of the highest risk pre-cancers and early cancer using both blood and DNA analysis.
+The stool DNA test from Cologuard can detect evidence of the highest risk of pre-cancers and early cancer using both blood and DNA analysis.
 A fecal immunochemical test or FIT test analyzes blood in the stool.
 If precancer or cancer is detected in either of these options, a doctor will order a colonoscopy for further evaluation.

 Unfortunately, millions of Americans skip screening and pass on a crucial opportunity to find and treat precancerous conditions or early cancer.
 It is critical to identify cancer in an early or local stage before it spreads and becomes more difficult to treat.